sous-chefs/ntp/README.md

   - Boolean.
 Defaults to false.
 Set to true if using ntp < 4.2.8 or any unpatched ntp version to mitigate CVE-2014-9293 / CVE-2014-9294 / CVE-2014-9295

-- ntp['tos']['maxdrift']
+- ntp['tos']['maxdist']

   - Number.
 Defaults to 1 (ntp default).
-Specifies the tos maxdrift value in seconds.
+Specifies the tos maxdist value in seconds.
 Where the remote ntp server is a Windows domain controller, this value can be set to 30.

 - `ntp['orphan']['enabled']`